Combating indigestion and enhancing wellbeing

 This product does not contain allergens (in accordance with Regulation (EU) No 1169/2011) nor genetically modified organisms.

 Use: Angelica Consulting batch information

-2 capsules per day with half a glass of water, divided into two doses at mealtimes.
+2 capsules per day divided into two doses, with half a glass of water.

 Not recommended for pregnant or lactating women.
 Do not exceed the recommended daily dose.